 What other drugs will affect Fiorinal with Codeine (aspirin, butalbital, caffeine, and codeine)?

-Other drugs may interact with aspirin, butalbital, caffeine, and codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+This list is not complete and many other drugs can interact with aspirin, butalbital, caffeine, and codeine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Give a list of all your medicines to any healthcare provider who treats you.
 Not all possible interactions are listed in this medication guide.

 More about Fiorinal with Codeine (aspirin / butalbital / caffeine / codeine)